Spicy Steak Kebabs

 I found this Alton Brown spicy steak kebabs recipe online at Food Network and it sounded easy to make and perfect for serving our dinner guests.
 I let the meat marinate for a little over 6 hours and it turned out delicious and so flavorful.
 We all, adults and children included, loved these kebabs.
 Kudos to my husband who grilled them to perfection!

 - 1 1/2 lbs of chuck or sirloin steak, cut into cubes

 - 2 tsp paprika

 - 1 tsp cumin

 - 1/2 tsp turmeric

 - Skewers (soak wooden skewers in water for 10 minutes)

 - Baby mushrooms

-Cut the beef into like size cubes and place into a large zip lock bag.
+Cut the beef into like size cubes and place it into a large zip lock bag.

-In a bowl of a food processor combine the garlic, paprika, cumin, turmeric, salt, pepper, and red wine vinegar.
+Add the garlic, paprika, cumin, turmeric, salt, pepper, and red wine vinegar together in a food processor.
 With the processor running drizzle in the olive oil.
 Pour the marinade over the meat and mix well to coat the meat evenly.
 Place into the refrigerator and let the meat marinate for at least 4 hours.